NateAlmighty/MinionsOfTheDragon/README.md

 * Shamans DO have TOTEM ATK stat!
 * Added END GAME BOSS: The evil Dragon!!!

-# V1.1 Patch Notes
-# Introducing: Mana and abilities!
+# V1.1 Patch Notes: Introducing: Mana and abilities!

 Changed/Added a few things: